 First planted in 1872 by Swiss-Italian immigrants, Sorenson Vineyard has served as the beating heart of Burgess for more than 150 years.
 Climbing 800-1000 feet above sea level, this vineyard is carved into the western-facing slopes of Howell Mountain, overlooking the Napa Valley below.
 The landscape is dotted with large boulders on the “Konocti Series Volcanics” soil, a very densely compacted volcanic ash, as pines and redwoods surround the vineyard, becoming immersed in morning fog during the harvest months.

 OAK KNOLL DISTRICT AVA

-Originally purchased in 1979 by Tom Burgess this was a 50-acre Chardonnay vineyard we used to call Triere, a term for “select,” or “choice.”
-The soils of Quartz Creek are part of the alluvial fan that has swept down from the Mayacamas, along with uplifted marine sediments, and a high proportion of quartz, this is one of the most geologically diverse vineyards we own.
-Planted to Cabernet Sauvignon, Syrah, Merlot, Chardonnay, Sauvignon Blanc, and Semillon.
+Originally purchased in 1979 by Tom Burgess, this was a 50-acre Chardonnay vineyard known as Triere, a term for “select,” or “choice.”
+Now called Quartz Creek, this is one of the most geologically diverse vineyards we own.
+The soils are part of the alluvial fan that swept down from the Mayacamas, along with uplifted marine sediments, and a high proportion of quartz.
+Planted with Cabernet Sauvignon, Syrah, Merlot, Chardonnay, Sauvignon Blanc, and Semillon.

 Clos Abeille Vineyard